 Limited High Waisted Options

 Their mom jeans and high rise skinny jeans are the only ones that are high waisted.
-I had the opportunity to try on their slim boyfriend jeans but they only come in mid-rise.
+I really want to try on Mott & Bow slim fit boyfriend jeans, but they only come in mid-rise.
 The front rise is only 8.25″.
+And if you have a bootie, this type of rise can turn into a low-rise jeans.
+Ya know?
 Which is unfortunate because I love the look of the boyfriend jeans.

 Home Try-On Is Not Always Available

 You are not allowed to use the Home Try-On Program (where you can pick a second size to try on for free) if there is limited stock.
 I can understand why, but if you really love a pair of jeans and this option is not available, it can be frustrating.

 When you return your item, you will not a get full refund.
 There is a $5 restocking fee.
 They don’t refund the cost of shipping.
 This price is minimal but still annoying.
 There’s a $7 shipping fee for orders under $150 and FREE shipping for orders over $150.

 Overall, my favorite feature of the Mott & Bow jeans is that they have the ability to combine stretch and compression.
 Hence, why they look so flattering.
 I especially love the medium blue denim color.
 It’s so hard to find a good pair of jeans that is not too dark or too light of a denim wash.
 I don’t believe many denim brands have this feature.
 However, it will be alarming at first when they feel snug trying to put them on.

 Will I buy their jeans?
 Most likely.
 I’m considering trying out other mom jeans just to see if the style is different from mine since my pair is more of a straight jeans.
 And I’m very curious about their high rise skinny fit jeans and long sleeve shirt!